stevedepp/bqml/README.md

 ### A Google Cloud Platform BigQuery Machine Learning model deployed on Google App Engine

-(please click on the demo video below to hear sound.).
+Transcript & slides are below.
+Please click this demo video to hear it with sound.

 ![demo](https://user-images.githubusercontent.com/38410965/111926054-a3e46280-8a81-11eb-89b1-db78ce24ffe6.mp4)

 #